 Fabric adhesive can be used to fuse fabric to another material, including other types of fabric.
-When choosing the best fabric adhesive, you should decide whether you need an adhesive that can be washed.
-There are several fabric adhesives on the market today, some of which are easier to use than others.
-Choose an adhesive that you feel comfortable using.
+When choosing the best one, you should decide whether you need an adhesive that can be washed.

 One of the first things that you will want to consider before purchasing a fabric adhesive is whether it can be washed.
 Some of these types of adhesives are not formulated to withstand a washing machine.
 These are most often used on fabric projects that are not meant to be worn or washed.